rafadc/nagging-wip/README.md

     body: 'We need to do something soon!'
 ```

 Now, how do we run this periodically?
-Well, at the moment there is no daemon mode yet so we can add it to our cron with a line line the following
+Well, at the moment there is no daemon mode yet so we can add it to our cron with a line like the following

         * 9,13,15 * * * bash -l -c nagging-wip